elvistkf/multi-agent-control/README.md

-# multiagentcontrol
+# MultiAgentControl
-Multiagentcontrol provides a framework for multi-agent control systems simulation, with support of CPU parallelisation to run multiple instances of multi-agent systems simultaneously.
+MultiAgentControl provides a framework for multi-agent control systems simulation, with support of CPU parallelisation to run multiple instances of multi-agent systems simultaneously.

-## Dependencies
-The following packages are required:
+# Requirements
 - numpy
 - scipy
 - matplotlib
 - networkx
 - pathos (only for parallelisation)

-## Installation
+# Installation
 Clone the repository to your computer

 ```